pymover/pymover-script/README.md

 ## Setup

 Replace the following placeholders in the script with your specific details:
-enter-file-source-path: Path to the folder you want to monitor.
+Enter-file-source-path: Path to the folder you want to monitor.
-enter-file-destination-path: Path to the folder where files should be moved.
+Enter-file-destination-path: Path to the folder where files should be moved.
-discord-webhook-link: Your Discord webhook URL.
+Discord-webhook-link: Your Discord webhook URL.

 ## Execution